HermanMartinus/justsketchme-frontend/_drafts/how-to-make-a-spear-for-drawing-reference-with-justsketchme.md

 ![](/uploads/spear-8.png)

 Your drawing reference pose is complete.
+Now you can create a staff-wielding anime fighter or Amazonian warrior woman with ease.
 Take a screenshot and import it into your drawing software of choice.
 Tag us in your creations and have fun!

 _Written by Dante Ludolf._